elmar-hinz/TX.esp/Documentation/Considerations.rst

 Why not Mysql Views?
 --------------------

 Good interjection.
-In theory you would use SQL views to provide a comforatable read interface to the database, while stored procedures are rather targeted for write operations.
-The issue with views in MySql is performance.
-Exactly where views start to become ambitious, they lose their ability to access table indexes an slow down matters in MySql.
+In theory you would use *SQL views* to do read operations on the database, while stored procedures are rather targeted for write operations.
+One issue with views in MySql is performance.
+Exactly where views start to become ambitious, they are said to lose their ability to access table indexes an slow down matters in MySql.

-Apart from performance there are some usecases, where views would be limited compared to the possibilities of programmable stored procedures.
+The second important point is, that stored procedures provide a real programming language, a basic prerequisite to do model programming.

 Having said this, there are many usecases, where views are a good choice as long as they can make use of the *merge algorithem*, just to address the most important detail.